rytisss/TCPTrainingListener/README.md

 # TCPTrainingListener
-TCP socket client sample in C# to listen to neural network training events
+TCP socket client sample in C# to listen to neural network training events.